 As a child, I always wanted to be a Mountie (as in Royal Canadian Mounted Police ) but when I discovered that they didnt get to ride horses all the time and didnt get to wear those nifty red coats everyday (red being my favorite color as a child) I decided that the next best thing was being a cartoonist.

-Over the years, Ron has been involved in greeting card design, logo design, animation, newspaper editorial cartooning, book illustration and a plethora (thats a great word that you just cant slide into every conversation) of related projects.
+Over the years, Ive been involved in greeting card design, logo design, animation, newspaper editorial cartooning, book illustration and a plethora (thats a great word that you just cant slide into every conversation) of related projects.

-As a sidebar you might be interested to know that Ron was also the co-creator of the comic book hero, Captain Canuck.
-Captain Canuck.
+As a sidebar you might be interested to know that I was also the co-creator of the comic book hero, Captain Canuck. http://chapterhouse.ca

-Over fifteen years and almost 6000 toons later, Toonaday is still going strong with no end in sight.
+Thousands of toons later, (Ill let you do the math) Toonaday is still going strong with no end in sight.